ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 - The type that only has`` `Fruit`` as inhabitant, its translation into a simple variant is `type t1 = Fruit of string`
 - Type type that has both`` `Broccoli`` and`` `Fruit`` inhabitants, its translation into a simple variant is `type t2 = Broccoli | Fruit of string`

 Note each of the above translations into simple variants is correct.
-However, entering them as-is into the environment would lead to constructor shadowing.
+However, entering them as-is into the environment would lead to constructor shadowing (unless type annotation is used at pattern or expression level, see section on [Shared Constructors](#Shared-Constructors)).

 This also illustrates the other striking feature of polymorphic variants: values can be attached to several types.
 For instance, the tag `` `Broccoli`` inhabits ``[ `Broccoli ]`` and``[ `Broccoli | `Fruit of String ]``, but it also inhabits any type that contains it.